PlutoLang/plutolang.github.io/docs/New Features/Compiler Warnings.md

 Furthermore, this only covers the globals 'table', 'string', and 'arg' by default.
 Integrators can overwrite the `PLUTO_COMMON_GLOBAL_NAMES` macro to change this list.

 ### type-mismatch
 This is raised when the type of an expression doesn't match the hinted type.
+See [Type Hinting](<Type Hinting>).
 ```pluto showLineNumbers
 local var: number = 5
 var = "hello"